polkascan/py-substrate-metadata-docs/docs/composable/crowdloanrewards.md

 ---------
 ### initialize_at
-Initialize the pallet at the given transaction block.
+Initialize the pallet at the given timestamp.
 #### Attributes
 | Name | Type |
 | -------- | -------- |